 Wixie makes it fun to do the work and practice necessary to meet standards and learning goals.
-Students can use Wixie to explore the curriculum through a combination of text, original artwork, voice narration, and images.
+Students can use Wixie to explore the curriculum through a combination of text, original artwork, images, voice narration, and video.

 Here are three ways to use Wixie to help students meet standards and learning goals.
 Don't miss the downloadable guides at the bottom!

 #1 - Take advantage of Wixie's curriculum library

 Wixie has a library of hundreds of curriculum-aligned activities teachers can assign to students.
 Pull from existing activities, customize them, or design and assign your own.

 Original student work can also be correlated to the Common Core State Standards, Texas TEKS, and Virginia SOLs.
 When student work in Wixie is connected to curriculum standards, teachers can see how students are progressing toward their curriculum goals.

 This image shows only Common Core standards due to the settings for the account shown.

 Students need to create to learn.
 Rote practice may seem like the fastest way to improve test scores, but makes learning boring.
 Wixie is an exciting productivity tool students can use to show what they know, organize their thinking, and develop powerful products.

 Even if you are practicing with virtual manipulatives, you can get students making in math with Wixie.
 Show students how math connects to art and design with projects that ask them to create with patterns, tessellations, building, and composing.

 In English Language Arts, students can practice reading, writing, speaking, and listening as they write, create supporting illustrations, and record narration.
 It's no fun memorizing grammar rules, but making a Khan Academy-style how-to video to teach other students grammar rules can be an opportunity for students to take pride in their knowledge and effort.